 The Able Outdoors Story

-“In the 80’s, the internet was still very new so there wasn’t much to be found in the way of disabled outdoors.
-There’s a lot more of it today, of course, but it’s still scattered all over the place.
-Able Outdoors is going to solve that problem.” – Chad W.
+“Back in the 80’s, the internet was still a baby so there wasn’t much to be found in the way of disabled hunting.
+There’s a lot more of it today, of course, but it’s still can be hard to find.
+Able Outdoors is hopefully going to solve this problem.” – Chad

 Crazy enough, the two didn’t actually meet in person until SHOT Show in 2017.
 By this time, they had worked on several projects together and had become good friends.
 That fall, Chad headed up to Wyoming for some bird hunting with Ashlee and some friends from the Wyoming Disabled Hunters organization, and their adventures have continued ever since!